Manchas2k4/tc2025/documents/temp/Calculando_Pi_con_Java/Parallelism_and_Performance.md

 Where:

-_p_

-      The number of processors.
+_p_: The number of processors.

-Sp

-      The speedup obtained from using p processors.
+Sp: The speedup obtained from using p processors.

-F

-      The fraction of the program that must be executed sequentially.
+F: The fraction of the program that must be executed sequentially.
 0 ≤ F ≤ 1.

 If _p_ tends to ∞, the maximum speedup tends to 1 / F.